sbogucki12/bogoodski-nextjs-tailwind/README.md

 # BOGOODSKI-nextjs-tailwind

 Practicing with tailwind css and typescript on nextjs by building a new personal site.
 Utilizing Daisy UI for design help.
+## Day 2

+<p><b>March 31, 2022</b></p>

+<p>So, I just came up with this idea.
+Probably a poor one, but I want to work through its implementation anyway. </p>
+<p>Instead of routing between pages, I'm just going to have screens fade in and out via JavaScript.
+It'll probably make saving a link to a specific page a challenge but I'll figure that out later.
+Or, rebuild the functionality better way.
+I just wanna play around with animations. </p>

 ## Day 1